ryzenstechdev/astraos-website/README.md

-# astraos-website
-astraOS's Default Website
+# 🌸 astraOS's Official Website Repo
+Welcome to our website official repository
+This website is 100% Open-source

+Maintainer: ryzenstech

+## Thanks us later